alessandrocuzzocrea/garden/src/notes/designing-games.md

 - Mechanics gain another layer of emotional meaning when they are wrapped in fiction.
 - The fictional wrapping doesn't replace or conceal the game mechanics.
 - The immersive fallacy (named by designer Eric Zimmerman) is the mistaken belief that immersion in a game or other virtual experience is the primary or only goal of the experience.

+**Fiction versus mechanics**
+- Mechanics can generate tension, relief, triumph, loss, etc.
+- The fiction layer creates emotion through character, plot, and world.
+- Combining fiction and mechanics together allows us to combine emotions from both sides.
 - Warning: Fiction and mechanics can easily interfere with each other.
+- Because fiction and mechanics so easily interfere with each other, many games choose to emphasize one while mostly ignoring the other.
+- There’s  a  natural  trade-off  between  focusing  on  mechanics  and  focusing  on  fiction.
+Focusing  on  mechanics  allows  the  designer  to  create  a perfectly balanced, clear, and deep challenge.
+But it’ll probably be very hard to find a fictional wrapping that resembles these perfect mechanics.
+- This fiction–mechanics conflict is why some see a great debate between mechanics  and  fiction.
+- Ludologists vs narratologists.
+- Fiction  and  mechanics  need  not  fight  (though  they  easily  can),  and  neither one need be given primacy (though one often is).
+Used together, they can enhance and extend each other in ways that each cannot do alone by threading them together into a single system of emotion.

 #### Constructing Experiences